Pie Crust Recipes

 Why add vinegar to pie crust?

-Vinegar helps prevent gluten formation, making the crust more tender and easier to roll.
+Vinegar helps limit gluten formation, resulting in a more tender and easier-to-roll crust.

 Should pie crust dough be chilled?

 Yes.
-Chilling relaxes the dough and keeps fats cold, helping create a flakier crust.
+Chilling the dough relaxes the gluten and keeps the fat cold, which creates a flakier finished crust.

 Search the Cookbook